 SIX worked with the partners listed below to organise the first Social Frontiers Research Conference at Glasgow Caledonian University London campus in Shoreditch, East London on the 14 and 15 of November 2013.
-Over the two days, Social Frontiers brought together 120 individuals from across the world with the aim of strengthening the community of social innovation researchers.
+Over the two days, Social Frontiers brought together 150 individuals from across 30 countries with the aim of strengthening the community of social innovation researchers.

 The aim of Social Frontiers, was to build and strengthen the community of social innovation researchers.
 By bringing together a multiplicity of voices and perspectives on social innovation we wanted to strengthen and extend existing networks, share learning, promote collaboration, identify gaps in knowledge and work together to build a common research agenda for the next decade.
 Our goal for Social Frontiers was to begin to develop a more robust empirical and theoretical foundation for social innovation, understood as the generation, experimentation and application of new practices for addressing societal challenges.